 Karnataka Bank outlines third party product strategy for FY27

-Karnataka Bank Ltd. conducted its Third Party Products Conference in Mangaluru on June 6, 2026, setting the strategic agenda for FY27.
-MD & CEO Raghavendra S Bhat highlighted the importance of fee-based income, ethical selling, and regulatory compliance.
-The conference featured participation from major insurance partners to discuss growth strategies and the government's vision for insurance accessibility.
+Karnataka Bank conducted its Third Party Products Conference on June 6, 2026, to define its strategic roadmap for FY27.
+MD & CEO Shri Raghavendra S Bhat emphasized boosting fee-based income, adhering to regulatory standards, and ethical selling.
+The event also focused on the 'Insurance for All by 2047' vision and featured participation from major insurance partners.

 *this image is generated using AI for illustrative purposes only.